wrightdylan/cncalc/README.md

 Since I'm on Linux, I thought I would also give cross compiling a go.

+There was an attempt at parallelisation, but it turns out to run slower compared to a single thread.
+Maybe it would work better for globular clusters.

 ## Installation

 Build all binaries with the command: